N64Gamespedia/gdx/s/sin-and-punishment.md

 ---
-title: "Sin and Punishment – Successor of the Earth / Tsumi to Batsu: Hoshi no Keishōsha"
+title: "Sin and Punishment – Successor of the Earth"
 nav_order: 12
 parent: "S-Titles"
 layout: default
 toc: false
 ---

-# Sin and Punishment – Successor of the Earth
-## Tsumi to Batsu: Hoshi no Keishōsha
+# Sin and Punishment – Successor of the Earth  / Tsumi to Batsu: Hoshi no Keishōsha

 <b>
 <img src="https://images.launchbox-app.com/ff42abf1-ef83-48a4-ad46-ded95321a446.jpg" alt="Sin and Punishment (NTSC-JP Box Art)" width="300" />